confesi/confesi-server/README.md

 **Add the Firebase api key:**

 This can be obtained via: [Online Firebase console](https://console.firebase.google.com/) > confesi-server-dev > Project settings > Scroll down till you see "your apps" > Confesi web app.
 The key should be listed under the `apiKey` field.
-Add it as `FB_API_KEY`.
+Add it as `FB_API_KEY` in the `.env` file.

 **Add the `firebase-secrets.json` file to the root of the project:**